 Some people have reported changes in their menstrual cycle (period) after getting a COVID-19 mRNA vaccine, such as having a slightly longer or heavier period or starting their next period sooner than expected.
 Studies have found that if these changes happen, they are temporary and do not affect the person’s fertility.

-The American Society for Reproductive Medicine (ASRM) recommends that people undergoing fertility treatment stay up to date with COVID-19 vaccines.
-Several studies of people undergoing in-vitro fertilization (IVF) found that getting a COVID-19 mRNA vaccine did not affect the function of the ovaries (the organ that releases the egg), number of oocytes (immature eggs), hormone levels, or success rates of embryo implantation.
-Another study found that people vaccinated 60 days or less before IVF experienced reduced rates of pregnancy.
-There is currently no recommendation to postpone fertility treatment after getting the vaccine or to avoid getting the vaccine after treatment.
+Studies of people undergoing in-vitro fertilization (IVF) have found no effect of COVID-19 mRNA vaccines on the function of the ovaries (the organ that releases the egg), number of oocytes (immature eggs), hormone levels, or success rates of embryo implantation.
+Most studies have not found differences in pregnancy rates between recently vaccinated and unvaccinated people undergoing fertility treatments.
+There is currently no recommendation to postpone fertility treatment after getting a COVID-19 mRNA vaccine or to avoid getting the vaccine during or after treatment.

 I just got a COVID-19 mRNA vaccine.
 How long do I need to wait before I get pregnant?